 Earth Day is an excellent time to focus on nature and the importance of a healthy relationship with the Earth.
-This year's theme "Restore Our Earth" is an important one, considering the state of our planet.
-While the global pandemic has made gathering in large groups for community park clean-ups or school garden pollinator plantings unlikely in your area, there are many meaningful ways to celebrate Earth Day with your child.
+Whether through community park clean-ups or school garden pollinator plantings, there are many meaningful ways to celebrate Earth Day with your child.

 For your family’s celebration of Earth Day, we believe that you can't go wrong helping a child strengthen their connection with nature.
 A connection with nature is one of the most vital ingredients for stewardship of the planet.
 Nature connection creates a sense of belonging to the wider natural world as part of a larger community of nature.
 In today’s times, this is crucial.
 To help conserve nature, we need to understand that we are a part of its larger community.
 Perhaps your child’s nature connection is through animals or nature play or fascination with the ocean.

 To help your child understand the importance of Earth Day, help your child understand why we celebrate Earth Day and what makes this day different from others.
 The history of Earth Day reminds us of the importance of using our voices to speak up for nature.
 On April 22, 1970, 20 million Americans organized protests to demand environmental protection and a new way forward for our planet.
 That number of Americans represented 10% of the U.S. population at the time — which was such an incredible number that it got the attention of President Nixon.
 As a result, landmark clean air and water legislation, as well as the federal Environmental Protection Agency, grew out of it.
 Kids today just might be surprised to learn that there was plenty of youth activism on behalf of the planet before Greta.
 You can learn more about the story of Earth Day here.

 Here are some ways you can celebrate Earth Day together!